-- 10.1 The Health Officer must apply generally accepted control measures for confirmed or suspected exposures to a human by a species susceptible to rabies infection. - 10.2 The Health Officer must investigate each report of possible rabies exposure and gather, at a minimum, information about the circumstances of the possible rabies exposure; nature of the exposure; name, age, and address of the exposed individual; vaccination status of the animal in question; treatment of the exposed person; and eventual outcome for both animal and person involved. - 10.3 As soon as possible after investigating a report of possible rabies exposure, the Health Officer must inform the exposed person or the individual responsible for the exposed person if that person is a minor whether or not post-exposure treatment is recommended to prevent rabies. - 10.4 Whenever the circumstances involve a dog or cat, the Health officer must: - (a) Order quarantine of the animal for observation of signs and/symptoms of illness during a ten-day period at the Animal Shelter, veterinary facility, or other facility approved by the Health Officer.
+- 10.1 The Health Officer must apply generally accepted control measures for confirmed or suspected exposures to a human by a species susceptible to rabies infection. - 10.2 The Health Officer must investigate each report of possible rabies exposure and gather, at a minimum, information about the circumstances of the possible rabies exposure; nature of the exposure; name, age, and address of the exposed individual; vaccination status of the animal in question; treatment of the exposed person; and eventual outcome for both animal and person involved. - 10.3 As soon as possible after investigating a report of possible rabies exposure, the Health Officer must inform the exposed person or the individual responsible for the exposed person if that person is a minor whether or not post-exposure treatment is recommended to prevent rabies. - 10.4 Whenever the circumstances involve a dog, cat, or ferret the Health officer must: - (a) Order quarantine of the animal for observation of signs and/symptoms of illness during a ten-day period at the Animal Shelter, veterinary facility, or other facility approved by the Health Officer.
 Any illness in the animal during the quarantine or before release is evaluated by a Veterinarian for signs and symptoms suggestive of rabies.
 If the symptoms observed are consistent with rabies, the Health Officer shall order the animal euthanized and the head or appropriate tissue sent to the Montana Department of Livestock's diagnostic laboratory for rabies analysis.
-The Health Officer may also order an animal euthanized subsequent to quarantine and the brain analyzed. - (b) Require the animal be rabies vaccinated prior to release from quarantine. - (c) If an animal dies during the quarantine period, the animal's head shall be sent to the Montana Department of Livestock's diagnostic laboratory for rabies testing.
+The Health Officer may also order an animal euthanized subsequent to quarantine and the brain analyzed. - (b) For a biting animal, the Health Officer may permit the Owner to confine the animal at home in quarantine for 10 days, based upon vaccination history and subject to a determination by the Health Officer, or Flathead County Enforcement Officer that the Owner is cooperative, responsible, has the facilities to confine the animal in Quarantine and will allow observation of the confined animal by the Department, Flathead County Enforcement Officer upon request.